mrissaoussama/ritegeapp/README.md

-A mobile application and an API server created for use with SECA's parking software RITEGE
+A mobile application and an API server created for use with SECA's parking software RITEGE using .NET and Xamarin